adrianlzt/cerebro/linux/centos/selinux/conceptos.md

 Permissive: SELinux policy is not enforced.
 SELinux does not deny access, but denials are logged for actions that would have been denied if running in enforcing mode.

 Disabled: SELinux is disabled.
-Only DAC rules are used.o
+Only DAC rules are used.

 # Ficheros